ss23/owasp-2013/Lesson/A1-Injection.md

 First of all, if you want to know more about SQL injection, you're probably going to have to learn one of the vendor specific dialects.
 The syntax we used for this example should work for most vendors implmentations, but you would be surprised how different SQLite is to MySQL, to MSSQL.
 If you do need specific vendor info in a hurry, try looking for a SQL injection cheat sheet like http://pentestmonkey.net/category/cheat-sheet/sql-injection -- they'll likely have most of the information need in a pinch.
+In any case, the following examples might use some MySQL specific queries.
+As such, they probably won't work in the SQLite PHP we made, however, you might consider it a fun exercise to change to using MySQL and mess around there.

 ### Code execution from SQL Injection